 If your investing plan says to invest $200 every month, then invest those $200 regardless of what the market is doing.
 If looking at your investments makes you anxious, then don’t check them regularly!
 It’s okay to just take a look once every couple of months.
 Just trust your plan and know that investing is never the wrong answer when it comes to saving for retirement.
-Especially when you are young and have considerable runway ahead of you.
+Especially when you are young and have a considerable runway ahead of you.

 Your appetite and attitude toward risk should absolutely play a role in your investing, but NOT in the timing of your investments.
-Picking stocks and investments is NOT your full time job, so don’t focus on beating the market.
-You'll only be worse off.
+Picking stocks and investments is NOT your full-time job, so don’t focus on beating the market.
+You’ll only be worse off.

 So If I Shouldn’t Time The Market, How Will My Investing Reflect My Risk Profile?

 Asset Allocation!
 The mix of stocks (via index funds) and bonds (also via index funds) is what will determine how much risk you are taking with your investments.
 Don’t try to time the market to avoid losing money when you think the market will drop.
 The reason is that you actually don’t have a clue when the market will drop, and the trading fees and sub-optimal timing will kill your returns.
 If you have gotten lucky before, it’s important to realize that it was simply luck.
 Anyone can get lucky a few times.
 Don’t be fooled.